 Ramadan will be during the monsoon season with frequent rainfall, cloudy and warm days with cooler nights.
 The fasting hours in the Maldives will be between 12 to 13 hours this Ramadan.
 Muslim tourists will get the chance to try out special Ramadan food that will also be served in resorts and hotels, including restaurants serving special meals for Iftar with a homemade flair.
 There will be several cultural events and entertainment during the Holy of Ramadan and it is considered an ideal time to visit.

 In the United Arab Emirates, a tourist will see several beautifully decorated majlis-style tents being set up where authentic Arab food and drinks will be served with games and socializing.
 Dubai is one the best shopping destinations, so there will be abundant places for shopping promotions, offers, and many more.
-This Ramadan has started in June which is one of the hottest months in the United Arab Emirates where Muslims will be fasting for around 15 hours a day.
+This Ramadan started in March which is one of the hottest months in the United Arab Emirates where Muslims will be fasting for around 15 hours a day.